beastrc/learn-web3_dapp/markdown/polygon/GET_CONTRACT_VALUE.md

 ---

-# 🏁 Conclusion
+# Conclusion

-Now that we know how to interact with a smart contract we are going to learn how to restore an account from its mnemonic.
+Now that we know how to interact with a smart contract we are going to learn how to retore an account from its mnemonic.